Dismiss

 Financial Counseling

 COVID-19 was more than just a health crisis.
 It was an economic one, too.
 Financial counseling agencies are available to help homeowners throughout the state get their finances back on track.
 Services may include credit repair, creating and maintaining a budget, avoiding foreclosure, default counseling, and more.
 This article may help you understand more about the benefits of financial counseling.
-Click here to see a list of HUD-certified partner counseling agencies available in your area.
+Visit the Counseling Agencies page at www.wvhdf.com/counseling-agencies to see a list of HUD-certified partner counseling agencies available in your area.

 Every household can take basic steps to better understand and manage their finances.
 These steps include: